dspaxton/Security-Workshop/README.md

 Alice also set up a remediation for this threat.
 Look through the Lambda Function code to better understand the remediation.

-Go to the [Lambda console](https://eu-west-2.console.aws.amazon.com/lambda/home?) (eu-west-2) and review the function named **GuardDuty-Example-Remediation-InstanceCredentialExfiltration**.
+Go to the [Lambda console](https://eu-west-2.console.aws.amazon.com/lambda/home?) (eu-west-2) and review the function named **Security-Workshop-Remediation-InstanceCredentialExfiltration**.

 The Lambda Function retrieves the Role name from the finding details and then attaches an IAM policy that revokes all active sessions for the role.